No openings at this time.

-Mission: To be a year–round regional cultural resource, engaging, inspiring, and enriching audiences of all ages and cultures by offering performances of the highest professional quality.
+The mission of The Santa Fe Symphony Orchestra & Chorus (The Symphony) is: To be a year–round regional cultural resource, engaging, inspiring and enriching audiences of all ages and cultures by offering performances of the highest professional quality.

-Organization: The Symphony Orchestra is comprised of 56 tenured professional musicians from Central and Northern New Mexico.
-The size of the orchestra is expanded with professional guest musicians when required by the programming.
-The Symphony Chorus is a volunteer ensemble of over 50 singers, augmented by paid professional vocalists—all of whom live in the Santa Fe area.
-The Symphony Board is currently comprised of 15 donor members and five musician members.
+The Symphony’s orchestra is comprised of more than 50 tenured professional musicians from Central and Northern New Mexico.
+The size of the orchestra is expanded with guest professional musicians when required by the programming.
+The Symphony’s chorus is a volunteer ensemble of more than 60 singers, augmented by 12 paid professional vocalists, all of whom live in the Santa Fe area.
+The Board is currently comprised of 15 donor members and five musician members.
 The administrative staff totals six individuals.

-The organization performs 11–12 subscription concerts and three free community concerts, with an annual budget of approximately $1.3 million.
-The Foundation for The Santa Fe Symphony holds assets of $2.6 million.
-The Symphony’s Music Education Committee, established in 2002, manages outreach programs that provide classical music involvement to families and students throughout Northern New Mexico.
-Through small ensemble concerts in the schools and assisted living facilities, annual Symphony performances for all area fourth grade students at the historic Lensic, and a highly regarded mentoring program in the Santa Fe Public Schools, the Music Education Committee has greatly increased the impact of the organization in the community.
+The organization in typical seasons performs 11–12 subscription concerts and three free community concerts with an annual budget of approximately $1.6 million.
+The Foundation for The Santa Fe Symphony (The Foundation) holds assets of more than $3 million.
+The Symphony’s Music Education Committee supports and assists community engagement programs to provide classical music involvement to families and students throughout Northern New Mexico.
+Through small ensemble concerts in the schools and assisted living facilities, annual symphony performances for all area fourth grade students, and a highly regarded mentoring program in the schools, the Music Education Committee has greatly increased the impact of the organization in the community.

-Santa Fe: The capital city of New Mexico is one of the most vibrant, culturally rich and diverse communities in America.
-Santa Fe is home to over 250 art galleries, an outstanding professional symphony orchestra, a world–class opera house, a ballet, a long–established summer chamber music festival, and numerous additional performing and visual arts organizations.
-The high desert mountain region offers a superb climate with outstanding skiing, hiking, biking, and other outdoor activities.
-As one of America’s great and historic destination cities, Santa Fe hosts an average of two million visitors each year.
+Santa Fe, the capital city of New Mexico, is one of the most vibrant, culturally rich and diverse communities in America.
+Santa Fe is home to more than 250 art galleries, an outstanding professional symphony orchestra, a world–class opera house, a long–established summer chamber music festival and numerous additional performing and visual arts organizations and activities.
+The high desert mountain region offers a superb climate with outstanding skiing, hiking, biking and other outdoor activities.
+One of America’s great and historic destination cities, Santa Fe hosts an average of two million visitors each year.